will2web/Exclusive-Or-Perceptron/Log.md

--Ask Gemini about the different kinds of allocators -See if I can use size of user input To dynamically but efficiently Allocate memory -How can I see how much memory is being used by a program?
+-PLAY AROUND WITH @TypeOf FOR STRINGS & ESPECIALLY CONST STRINGS -Ask Gemini about the different kinds of allocators -See if I can use size of user input To dynamically but efficiently Allocate memory -How can I see how much memory is being used by a program?